Sunday, May 26, 2013

 |Cloudy Nights surfing.|

 Other than obsessing about the weather, Unk and everybody else spent the balance of Friday much as we had Thursday: hanging out on the field or in the Lodge, trying to get an Internet connection, and eating.
 Lunch Friday was burgers that made Burger King’s Whopper look like a Krystal (small, that is).
 That and a salad bar trip meant I wasn’t overly interested in a supper that featured fried catfish, despite that being one of Unk’s faves.
+Not that I didn't have a little bite or two of catfish.
 What else?
 Reading back in the room with Stephen King’s 11/22/63.

 I sent the scope to Procyon, which was bright and in the clear, and with a little slewing around with the Logitech Wireless Wingman gamepad I use as an HC thanks to NexRemote, I eventually got the way out of focus disk of the star on the screen of the little DVD player that serves as the Mallincam's display.
 Would I be able to get it into focus?
 Yep.
 The scope focused with the Meade f/3.3 with travel to spare.
 I noted that focus shift was minimal to the point of being almost non-existent.
 Procyon nice and small, I adjusted the finder, did the second alignment star and four Calibration stars, ran the Polaris polar alignment routine, redid the go-to alignment, and was finally ready to rock and roll.